Support

 On the other hand, if the iTunes "play" button does change to "pause" (||), this is caused by an interruption between the Pure Music and iTunes handshaking communications.
 To clear this condition, press the RESET button.

 Pure Music cannot affect the system state, so rebooting should never be necessary after running only Pure Music and iTunes, even if the communication between Pure Music and iTunes fails.
-Also, it isn’t necessary to relaunch iTunes after running Pure Music, or to quit iTunes before launching Pure Music.
+Also, it isn’t necessary to relaunch iTunes after running Pure Music.
 When Pure Music isn’t running, iTunes will behave in its usual stand-alone fashion.
 (If iTunes is silent after quitting Pure Music, a simple nudge of the iTunes volume control will restore iTunes’ output volume.)

 Album art flashes in Coverflow or iTunes Play button flashes occasionally